Thank you to everyone who has helped to shape Sutton’s response to the climate and ecological emergency.

-The climate emergency recognises the significant impact on our planet of increased carbon dioxide emissions.
+The climate and ecological emergency recognises the significant impact on our planet of increased carbon dioxide emissions.
 This has and continues to rapidly drive up global temperatures impacting our environment, weather, eco-system and more.

 The rapid change requires a robust and rapid response to achieve a net-zero carbon environment.
 Net-zero (sometimes termed carbon neutrality) means the carbon emissions produced are either eliminated or balanced through removal of carbon from our atmosphere.

 To better understand the impact and current situation in Sutton view our Climate Emergency Data page.

 Our existing Environment Strategy sets out our actions on the environment to 2025 and our ambition to be London’s most sustainable borough.
 Many of these actions remain valid and need delivering - but potentially at a faster pace than planned.
 We are in the process of reviewing this.

 View our current projects and initiatives page for details of what we are currently delivering.

 We have sent a letter to our public sector partners to find out what action they are taking to reduce carbon emissions in the borough.
 We will be writing to more partners soon.